🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🍽️ Food Scene + 6.7 -- 25 Good seafood and tapas options typical of coastal Spain, but limited international variety compared to larger cities.
+🍽️ Food Scene + 6.7 -- 25 Santa Pola has a good selection of seafood restaurants and traditional Spanish tapas bars, but limited international cuisine compared to larger cities.

-πŸ‹οΈ Fitness Facilities + 6.3 -- 15 Several gyms and outdoor fitness areas along the promenade; adequate for regular workouts but not extensive.
+πŸ‹οΈ Fitness Facilities + 6.3 -- 15 Several gyms and outdoor fitness areas are available, but high-end or specialized facilities (e.g., CrossFit, climbing) are scarce.

-πŸ₯— Healthy Food Options + 6.5 -- 15 Fresh Mediterranean ingredients available at markets and restaurants; plenty of seafood and salads, though dedicated health-food stores are sparse.
+πŸ₯— Healthy Food Options + 6.5 -- 15 Fresh seafood and local produce are easy to find, but dedicated health food stores and vegan/gluten-free restaurant options are limited.

 πŸ’Ό WORK ENVIRONMENT